 Best Hikes in the San Juan Islands

-Beach walks, mountain trails, fall foliage and adventure around every corner
+Mountain trails, fall foliage, spring flowers, and adventure around every corner

 Along rocky bluffs and driftwood covered beaches, you'll find historic lighthouses, stunning vistas and unmatched Salish Sea beauty.
 Choose your level of difficulty, from easy walks to challenging climbs, across many different landscapes on countless nature preserves and public lands.
 Maps for each island can be found below and or on our Hiking Maps page.